Phase 2 Product Candidate for Type I Diabetes

 A Phase 1 open-label uncontrolled dose-escalating study conducted at UCSF and Yale provided evidence for safety and tolerability of autologous expanded polyclonal Treg cell therapy (produced in a comparable way to CLBS03) in 14 adults with established T1DM.
 Infused Tregs were detected in peripheral circulation for more than 6 months, indicating sustainability post administration.
 In addition, a Polish Phase 1 open-label controlled study of autologous expanded polyclonal Treg cell therapy in 22 children aged 5-18 with new onset T1DM similarly demonstrated safety and tolerability while providing evidence of potential bioactivity, as fasting C-peptide level (an indicator of beta cell function) was maintained, and increased rates of remission and insulin independence were observed in the Treg treatment group.
 Based on these findings, Caladrius received FDA approval to conduct a randomized, double-blind, placebo-controlled Phase 2 study to further investigate the CLBS03 therapy in adolescents with new onset T1DM.

-The Trutina study: Phase 2 in adolescents with T1D
+The Sanford Project Trutina Study: Phase 2 in adolescents with T1D

 Double blind, placebo controlled, randomized (1:1:1)